-I've been reading a lot during my commutes this year, and I thought I'd summarize some of my thoughts about the books I've read and how much I enjoyed them.
+I've been reading a lot during my commutes this year, and I thought I'd summarize some of my thoughts about the books and blogs I've read and how much I enjoyed them.

 Subliminal: How Your Unconscious Mind Rules Your Behavior by Leonard Mlodinow - 4/5